DandyQi/CentraBert/ReadMe.md

 ### Update Model
 #### Delete a task branch from a merged model.

-For example, you have a merged model which contains mrpc, rte, mnli and qnli.
-You can use the following script to delete a task from this model, such as rte:
+Assume that we have a merged multi-task model containing mrpc, rte, mnli and qnli as task branches.
+To remove a branch, e.g. rte, we run the following script:
 ```bash
 #!/usr/bin/env bash